menu

 Also of interest is that Chicago has more people living here who work in computers and math than 95% of the places in the US.

-A relatively large number of people in Chicago telecommute to their jobs.
-Overall, about 15.59% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 15.59% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in Chicago is that it can take a long time to commute to work.
 In Chicago, the average commute to work is 34.71 minutes, which is quite a bit higher than the national average.
 On the other hand, local public transit is widely used in the city, so leaving the car at home and taking transit is often a viable alternative.
 In addition, it is also a pedestrian-friendly city.
 Many of Chicago’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.